pavanjoshi914/Blog/_posts/SOB/2022-4-5-2022-all-about-summer-of-bitcoin.md

 * Open Source annual grants

-## Summer Of Bitcoin Journey 🖥️
+## Summer Of Bitcoin Journey ⬇️

-After completing my Google Summer of Code 2021, I was much more enthusiast to start working on some more challenging codebases and solve some hard problems.
-I got to know about Summer of Bitcoin from one of my friend.
-I had no prior experience in blockchain and working of Bitcoin.
+After completing my Google Summer of Code 2021, I become more enthusiastic for working on challenging codebases and solving harder problems.
+One of my friend introduced me to Summer of Bitcoin.

-I was able to crack screening round through my coding skills and elevated myself in the direction of Bitcoin and blockchain learnt more about it.
+Initially, I had no prior experience in blockchain and working of Bitcoin.
+I was able to crack **screening round** through my coding skills and elevated myself in the direction of Bitcoin and Blockchain by learning more about it.

-During this time, I got to meet many different Bitcoin contributors from different parts of the world which really made my excited to give my best in this direction
+During this time, I got to meet many different Bitcoin contributors from different parts of the world.
+It really excited me to give my best in this direction.

 **This is my acceptance letter from Bitcoin** 🔥